modulargaming/modulargaming/README.md

 Open `application/bootstrap.php` and make the following changes:

-* Set the default directory for your application
+* Set the default directory for your application if it does not automatically work

 * Set the default cookie salt